preetas/jsp/README.md

 # Instructions

-Tricks to be able to deploy a Spring Boot WAR project containing by example a JSP page
+Tricks to use to deploy a Spring Boot WAR project containing by example a JSP page

 - Add first an env var `<ARTIFACT_COPY_ARGS>*.war</ARTIFACT_COPY_ARGS>` to specify to copy a war during the creation of the Docker image when
   S2I build process is running.
 Such a configuration should be defined within the Fabric8 Maven Configuration part - see `<configuration>`